apify/apify-docs/content/docs/actors/paid_actors.md

 ## Do I pay platform costs for running paid actors?

 Yes, you will pay normal [platform usage costs](https://apify.com/pricing/actors) on top of the monthly actor rental fee.
 The platform costs work exactly the same way as for free public actors or your private actors.
-You should find estimates of the cost of usage in each individual paid actor's README ([see an example](https://apify.com/drobnikj/crawler-google-places#compute-unit-consumption)).
+You should find estimates of the cost of usage in each individual paid actor's README ([see an example](https://apify.com/drobnikj/crawler-google-places#how-much-will-it-cost)).

 ## Do I need an Apify paid plan to use paid actors?

 You don't need a paid plan to start a paid actor's free trial.
-Just activate the trial and you are good to go.
+Just activate the trial, and you are good to go.
 After that, you will need to subscribe to one of [Apify's paid plans](https://apify.com/pricing) in order to keep renting the actor and continue using it.

 ## When will I be charged for the actor rental?

 You always prepay the actor rental for the following month.
 The first payment happens when the trial expires, and then recurs monthly.
-When you open the actor in the Apify Console, you will see when the next rental payment is due and you will also receive a notification when it happens.
+When you open the actor in the Apify Console, you will see when the next rental payment is due, and you will also receive a notification when it happens.

 **Example**: You activate a 7-day trial of an actor at **noon of April 1, 2021**.
 If you don't turn off auto-renewal, you will be charged at **noon on April 8, 2021**, then **May 8, 2021**, and so on.